hypernym-studio/nuxt-anime/README.md

 - Default: `true`

-Anime.js is enabled by default so there is no need for additional configuration.
+✅ Anime.js is enabled by default so there is no need for additional configuration.

-> Available on both `client-side` and `server-side`

 ```js
 // nuxt.config.js